totallynotdrait/file_dialog/README.md

 - Modern icons
 - Shortcut menu
 - Drives menu
-- Customization of the the file dialog windows
+- Customization of the the file dialog window
 - Can be used at all time by using ```show_file_dialog()```

 # Requirements